There are very few things that are worse than trying to figure out

 Don't forget to take care of yourself after a breakup.
 Do the things you love to do, eat your favorite foods, or make a playlist of songs that make you happy.

-Going no-contact after a breakup isn't the right choice for everyone, but if you find yourself pining over your ex and are constantly tempted to call or text them, it might be smart to block them so it's easier for you to move on.
+no-contact after a breakup isn't the right choice for everyone, but if you find yourself pining over your ex and are constantly tempted to call or text them, it might be smart to block them so it's easier for you to move on.
+12 Make Yourself Laugh

 Laughter is the best medicine, even for a broken heart.
 If you're having a down-in-the-dumps sort of day, queue up some stand-up by your favorite comedian and let yourself laugh.